arovillard/styled-media-responsive/README.md

    }
  ````

-# Importing the breakpoints into your app (if needed):
+# Importing the default breakpoints into your app (if needed):
 ````javascript
  import { defaultBreakpoints } from 'styled-media-responsive'
 ````